javi-jimenez/gcodis/README.md

 Deploy debootstrap to a LXC container
 ----

-After generating the debootstrap, the script automates the process and convert (copies) it to LXC and run the LXC container.
+After generating the debootstrap, and if run with the default no parameters, the script automates the process and convert (copies) it to LXC and run the LXC container.
 The created chroot with debootstrap is untouched and can be reused to deploy into other environments or into LXC again.

 From scratch
 ----